 Many Nigerian fashion designers and clothes sellers know this that is why they want to learn how to sell and move to these platforms.

 If we really look at it.
-There thousands of advantages of selling clothes or any of your products online.
+There thousands of advantages to selling clothes or any of your products online.

 It’s cheaper to renting a shop in a high brow area and furnishing it just in hope that customers will come and buy.